isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

     - title: I am not allowed to apply for a Time-Limited Exemption.
 What should I do?
       content: |
-        If you are unable to apply for a Time-Limited Exemption, please contact our helpdesk at Covid_GoBusiness@mti.gov.sg for further assistance.
+        If you are unable to apply for a Time-Limited Exemption, please contact our helpdesk at <covid_gobusiness@mti.gov.sg>{:target="_blank"} for further assistance.

     - title: If I see a non-permitted business continue to operate even though it is not supposed to, what should I do?
       content: |
-        Please report this business and provide relevant details such as its name, address and relevant evidence (e.g. photographs) to Covid_GoBusiness@mti.gov.sg
+        Please report this business and provide relevant details such as its name, address and relevant evidence (e.g. photographs) to <covid_gobusiness@mti.gov.sg>{:target="_blank"}

     - title: I am having problems logging into CorpPass.
 Who can I approach for help?
       content: |
-        You can contact the Corp Pass Helpdesk at 6643-0577 or email support@corppass.gov.sg.
+        You can contact the Corp Pass Helpdesk at 6643-0577 or email <support@corppass.gov.sg>{:target="_blank"}.

   - accordion:
     letter: c